jglick/wfdev/outline.md

 * no need to write a plugin at all! share on GitHub
 * if “trusted”, can access Jenkins internal APIs, or `@Grab` Java libraries
+* can be opinionated & complement plugin-provided steps